Attumm/redis-dict/README.md

 * Boolean
 * None

+#### Other Types not fully supported
+Experimental support for the following types.
+List, Dictionary supported provided with json serialization.
+Although is not the best solution, it can work for many usecases.
+So use at your discretion.
+* List
+* Dictionary

 #### Expire
 Redis has the great feature of expiring keys.
 This feature is supported.
 1. You can set the default expiration when creating a redis-dict instance.